 Madeleine says it became clear an Internet Exchange Point was one option that could provide our community significant value.

 “We live in a digital world and not having those digital tools seriously limits our region and our ability to keep up and be part of innovative solutions.
 There's a tremendous amount of research that is done in the Arctic.
 There could be so much more if we had greater digital access and analysis.” says Redfern.

-Latour also notes the cybersecurity value.
+Jacques Latour, CIRA’s chief technology officer, also notes the cybersecurity value of local internet infrastructure.
 “One of the biggest benefits, from my perspective, is security.
-Many people living in these communities do not regularly update their software and devices the way someone in Ottawa or Vancouver might.
-It's costly and takes too long, so they make the choice to skip an update and wait for the next - or maybe they choose to skip it months on end.
+Many people living in these communities do not regularly update their software and devices... it's costly and takes too long, so they make the choice to skip an update.
 This puts them at extreme risk for bad actors wishing to do them harm online.”

 Funding available through CIRA's Community Investment Program

 CIRA's Community Investment Program funds innovative projects doing good things for and through the Canadian internet.
-Infrastructure is one of the key funding areas, and CIRA is looking for projects developing connectivity services for regional, rural, remote and/or underserved communities.
+Infrastructure and cybersecurity are two of the key funding areas, and CIRA is especially looking for projects developing connectivity services for regional, rural, remote and/or underserved communities.

-CIRA is accepting grant applications for internet projects between January 15 and February 28, 2019 and we welcome applications representing under-served regions across the country, including Canada's north.
+CIRA is accepting grant applications for internet projects until February 25, 2020 and we especially welcome applications representing under-served regions across the country, including Canada's north.

 Learn more about applying for a grant at cira.ca/grants.